TANSixu/COVID19_DashBoard_System/Report/CS209ProjReport.md

 ### Ⅳ Acknowledgement
 Thanks all the team members, they stayed up late for a whole weekend to finish this fancy project.
-Thanks Meeting room 804B in College of Engineering, where combated the codes.
+Thanks Meeting room 804B in College of Engineering, where we combated the codes.